-Founder, Chief Executive Officer
+Co-Founder, Chief Executive Officer

-Founder, Chief Technology Officer
+Co-Founder, Chief Technology Officer

 Chief Revenue Officer

-As Chief Revenue Officer, Hayes Barnard focuses on the ways in which consumers, businesses and government organizations can switch to cleaner energy at a lower cost, through a range of integrated solutions.
-Prior to joining SolarCity, Hayes was the chairman and CEO of Paramount Equity, a consumer finance company specializing in mortgage, insurance, and residential solar.
-By midyear 2013, Paramount Equity had funded more than $12 billion in consumer financing, and helped over 55,000 families achieve greater savings since 2003.
-Hayes serves on the board of directors of Paramount G|R Holdings, LLC and also serves as President of the GivePower Foundation, SolarCity’s initiative to provide light via renewable energy to schools that lack access to electricity.
+As CRO, Hayes Barnard focuses on the ways in which consumers, businesses and government organizations can switch to cleaner energy at a lower cost, through a range of integrated solutions.
+Prior to joining SolarCity, Hayes was the chairman and CEO of Paramount Equity, a consumer finance company specializing in mortgage, insurance and residential solar.
+By mid-year 2013, Paramount Equity had funded more than $12 billion in consumer financing and helped more than 55,000 families achieve greater savings.
+Hayes serves on the board of directors of Paramount G|R Holdings, LLC and also serves as President of the GivePower Foundation, SolarCity’s initiative to provide light through renewable energy to schools without access to electricity.

 Chief Financial Officer

-Brad Buss is SolarCity’s chief financial officer, and oversees SolarCity’s global finance, accounting, structured finance and investor relations organizations.
-Brad has an extensive background in finance and operations, including experience in mergers and acquisitions, project finance and capital market transactions for both public and private companies.
-Prior to joining SolarCity, Brad served Cypress Semiconductor as chief financial officer from August 2005 to June 2014 and oversaw a range of significant achievements, including the IPO of the company’s SunPower subsidiary.
-Prior to joining Cypress, Brad served as vice president of finance at Altera Corp., and prior to that, as CFO of Wyle Electronics’ Atlas Services Division.
+Brad Buss is SolarCity’s CFO and oversees SolarCity’s global finance, accounting, structured finance and investor relations organizations.
+Brad has an extensive background in finance and operations, including mergers and acquisitions, project finance and capital market transactions for both public and private companies.
+Prior to joining SolarCity, Brad was CFO at Cypress Semiconductor and oversaw a range of significant achievements including the IPO of the company’s SunPower subsidiary.
+Brad has also served as Vice President of Finance at Altera Corp. and CFO of Wyle Electronics’ Atlas Services Division.
 Brad is currently a member of the board of directors of Tesla Motors and Cafepress.
 A native of Canada, he began his finance career as an auditor with Arthur Andersen in Toronto and Los Angeles.

 Executive Vice President, Policy & Markets

-John Stanton oversees SolarCity’s work with federal and state government organizations on a wide range of renewable energy policy issues.
-Prior to SolarCity, Stanton was executive vice president and general counsel for the Solar Energy Industries Association (SEIA), where he oversaw legal and government affairs for the solar industry's pre-eminent trade association.
-Prior to SEIA, Stanton acted as vice president for energy, climate and transportation programs at the National Environmental Trust (NET).
-Prior to NET, he served as legislative counsel for the U.S. Environmental Protection Agency, where he advised Congress on the Clean Air Act.
-Stanton has served as a deputy attorney general for the state of New Jersey.
+John Stanton oversees SolarCity’s work with international, federal, state and local government organizations on a wide range of policy issues.
+He has practiced energy and environmental law for 25 years.
+Prior to SolarCity, John was Executive Vice President and General Counsel for the Solar Energy Industries Association (SEIA), where he oversaw legal and government affairs for the industry's pre-eminent trade association.
+Prior to SEIA, John acted as Vice President for energy, climate and transportation programs at the PEW National Environmental Trust and as legislative counsel for the U.S. Environmental Protection Agency, where he advised Congress on the Clean Air Act.
+John has also served as a Deputy Attorney General for the state of New Jersey.

 Executive Vice President, General Counsel & Secretary

-Seth Weissman is responsible for all aspects of SolarCity’s legal affairs including transactional, governance, intellectual property, real estate and employment matters.
-Seth brings 20 years of experience representing Silicon Valley companies of all sizes and types during their maturation.
-Prior to joining SolarCity Seth was Vice President, General Counsel and Chief Privacy officer at Coremetrics, the leading digital marketing company.
+Seth Weissman leads SolarCity’s legal, compliance and risk management groups.
+Seth brings 22 years of experience representing companies of all sizes and types from their start-up phase through public listing.
+Prior to joining SolarCity, Seth was Vice President, General Counsel and Chief Privacy Officer at Coremetrics, a leading digital marketing company, which was acquired by IBM.
 Prior to joining Coremetrics, Seth was an attorney practicing in both the employment and corporate departments at Wilson Sonsini Goodrich and Rosati in Palo Alto, CA, the leading law firm representing technology companies at all stages of their growth.
-Prior to joining WSGR, Seth was an attorney with Stoneman, Chandler and Miller and Hutchins, Wheeler and Dittmar (acquired by Nixon Peabody) both in Boston, Massachusetts.
+Prior to joining WSGR, Seth was an attorney with Stoneman, Chandler and Miller, as well as Hutchins, Wheeler and Dittmar (acquired by Nixon Peabody) both in Boston, Massachusetts.